 The first activity of the camp was an introduction to structural engineering through a paper bridge activity.
 Families saw how a piece of paper can be made into a beam that can hold a large amount of weight simply by folding it to change its cross sectional geometry.
 A handout with the details of the activities can be found HERE.

 Bridge Designer Software

 After an introduction to bridges, families explored the ways different types of bridges support the loads of vehicles and cargo using a free software called Bridge Designer.
 This software is available for free from http://bridgedesigner.org/download/.

 This software was used to develop ideas to be used for the balsa wood bridge project.

-After a brief introduction to the balsa wood bridge construction project, participants built their designs and tested them for strength and durability.
+After a brief introduction to the balsa wood bridge construction project, participants developed their initial designs.
 Rules for this competition can be downloaded HERE.

 Miami Dade Public Library System

 The day started off with a presentation about all of the free resources offered by the Miami Dade Public Library System.
 Everyone at the camp was able to sign up for a free library card!